Author has written 1 story for Harry Potter.

 Harry can gain basilisk gaze and eidetic memory.
-He still will save Hermione from troll in his first year.
+He still will save Hermione from the troll in his first year.
 Naruto can have rinnegan.
-He will still participate in Wave mission, he still will have absurd talk about his ninja way.
+He will still participate in Wave mission, he still will have an absurd talk about his ninja way.
 The battles may be a little bit more flashy but that's it.
 Opposite of butterfly effect.
-Protagonist could be incarnation of Budda, Merlin or Jesus Christ, canon won't change.
+The protagonist could be an incarnation of Budda, Merlin, or Jesus Christ, canon won't change.
 I think it's a definition of fate.
 You can choose your road, but you have to walk through some checkpoints.

 - Taking strays.

 So, the protagonist is trying to avoid his enemies.
 He is already powerful and is killing searching parties, meanwhile gaining new skills.
 Suddenly, in one village full of homeless children, one is trying to rob him/is attacked.
 What will he do?
 Adopt of course, even though he isn't an adult himself.
 Yes, villains have finally an opportunity to hurt him!